-I’m fortunate, as an essential service, I’m able to continue to serve people who are in critical need of chiropractic care.
+I’m fortunate, as an essential service, I’m always able to continue to serve people who are in critical need of chiropractic care.
 You wouldn’t believe the number of people in crisis that have expressed thanks for us taking the necessary steps to continue to serve.

-There are incredible resources online from short body weight workouts (no weights needed) to Pilates classes and everything else you can imagine (foam rolling, stretching classes, etc. . . ).
+I did find some incredible resources online from short body weight workouts (no weights needed) to Pilates classes and everything else you can imagine (foam rolling, stretching classes, etc. . . ).

 Staying physically active is not only good for your body but great for your brain and immune response.
 You tube is a great tool to ensure you get proper instruction and some motivation too.